FAQs: Bail In Western Australia

 Home detention bail is a requirement set by the court to remain at a specified residence without leaving unless there is the prior consent of a community corrections officer.
 Home detention bail will not be granted unless the proposed residence is first visited by community corrections to ensure the appropriateness of the abode for home detention bail to be taken up.

-Community corrections ordinarily ensure that there is a home phone line at the residence, and that anyone else who resides at the place is properly informed of the circumstances relating to the bailed person.
+Community corrections ordinarily ensure that there is a home phone line at the residence and that anyone else who resides at the place is properly informed of the circumstances relating to the bailed person.
 Home detention bail is overseen by community corrections and ordinarily involves electronic monitoring of the bailed person.

 What Does The Court Consider In A Bail Application

 The Court has a discretion whether to grant bail, which involves a weighing or balancing process, after considering and answering the relevant questions contained in Schedule 1, Part C, clause 1 of the Bail Act 1982 (WA).
 The Court is not required to consider questions directed to whether there are positive grounds for granting bail.
-The focus of the questions in Schedule 1, Part C, clause 1 of the Bail Act, which direct attention to whether there are proper grounds to refuse bail.
+The focus of the questions in Schedule 1, Part C, clause 1 of the Bail Act, which directs attention to whether there are proper grounds to refuse bail.

 - Schedule 1, Part C, clause 1 of the Act relevantly provides: